athankefalas/JET-PROUD-PaRallel-OUtlier-Detection-for-streams/README.md

 A Kafka source reads stream items from a Kafka broker and listening to a specific topic.
 The Kafka source implemented by default in PROUD is an instance of `ProudKafkaSource` which implements the `ProudSource` interface.
-By default, the Kafka connection information used in these source are retrieved from the configuration.
+By default, the Kafka connection information used in the source are retrieved from the configuration.

 Proud Kafka sources can be created by using the method below: